Difference Between an Adult, Infant and a child CPR

 The child CPR technique differs from adult and infant CPR; the ratio of chest compression to rescue breath is 30:2, and the chest compression depth is 4 cm.
 When performing CPR on a child, the following steps should be followed:

-- Begin chest compressions: Kneel beside the child and place the heel of one hand on the centre of the child’s chest (on the breastbone).
+4. Begin chest compressions: Kneel beside the child and place the heel of one hand on the centre of the child’s chest (on the breastbone).
 Interlock the fingers of both hands and place the heel of the second hand on top of the first.
-Press down firmly, compressing the chest about 1 1/2 inches (4 centimeters) for children.
+Press down the chest firmly up to a depth about 1 1/2 inches (4 centimeters) and provide 100-120 compressions per minute, delivering 30 compressions followed by 2 rescue breaths.

 Related Post: Proper Procedure for Delivering Rescue Breaths to an 8-year-Old Child